Optimal Exit Time for Liquidity Providers in Automated Market Makers: Numerical results

-For some values of $\fee$, the uncertainty may take the performance of the LP to the negative region.
-Of course, in expectation it is always non-negative because the LP has the option to choose $\tau = 0$ as an admissible control, which means that the optimal exit strategy should yield a performance satisfying $\mathbb{E}[R_\tau - \mathrm{IL}_\tau]\geq 0$.
-Perhaps a more interesting result is that the linear behaviour observed in the bottom part of Table \ref{tab:fee-table} kicks in much earlier as we can see in the plot.
+From the left panel we see that for some values of $\fee$, the uncertainty may take the performance of the LP to the negative region.
+Of course, in expectation the performance criterion is always non-negative because the LP has the option to choose $\tau = 0$ as an admissible control, which means that the optimal exit strategy should yield a performance satisfying $\mathbb{E}[R_\tau - \mathrm{IL}_\tau]\geq 0$.
+As the fee increases beyond a given threshold, the decrease in order flow affects the performance criterion of the LP more than the grains from increasing the values of fee.
+We also observe an optimal fee multiplier if the objective is that of maximising the criterion of the LPs in the market.
 Next, in Table \ref{tab:a1-table} we study the effect of noise traders (through $a_1$) and in Table \ref{tab:a2-table} the effect of arbitrageurs (through $a_2$).

 As expected, the fees collected are monotonically increasing with respect to both, noise traders and arbitrageurs.
 The key difference is that across all $a_1$ values we consider, the LPs stay in the pool roughly until the end, whereas as we decrease the value of $a_2$ (arbitrageurs), LPs exit the pool early because prices misalign further.
 Another difference is that with more noise traders the impermanent loss does not change (on average), whereas when there are more arbitrageurs, LPs realise more of their impermanent loss up to the maximum level implied by the volatility of the oracle price. \\